CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Additional helper functions can be written in PL/pgSQL.
 They must follow the following conventions:

   * All helper function names must be prefixed with "TT_".
 The prefix must not be used in the translation file.
 This is necessary to create a restricted namespace for helper functions so that no standard PostgreSQL functions (which do not necessarily comply to these conventions) can be used.
-  * All helper functions (validation and translation) must accept only text parameters (the engine convert everything to text before calling the function).
+  * All helper functions (validation and translation) must accept only text parameters (the engine converts everything to text before calling the function).
-  * All helper functions (validation and translation) must raise an exception when parameter other than the source value are NULL or of an invalid type.
+  * All helper functions (validation and translation) must raise an exception when parameters other than the source value are NULL or of an invalid type.
   * Validation functions must always return a boolean.
 They must handle NULL and empty values and in those cases return the appropriate boolean value.
   * Helper function should NOT be implemented as VARIADIC functions accepting an arbitrary number of parameters.
 If an arbitrary number of parameters must be supported, it should be implemented as a list of text values separated by a comma or a semicolon.